-Some of the Company's products require a higher level of development, distribution and support expenditures, on a percentage of revenue basis.
+Some of the Company's products, such as the Sonic and PeerDirect product sets, require a higher level of development, distribution and support expenditures, on a percentage of revenue basis.
 If revenue generated from these products becomes a greater percentage of the Company's total revenue and if the expenses associated with these products on a percentage of revenue basis do not decrease, then the Company's operating margins will be adversely affected.